bldl/emplace-spidermonkey/README.md

 ### Step 3 - Self-Hosted JavaScript™ vs. JavaScript™

-  Before we proceed further in the tutorial it's imperitive to better our understanding of self-hosted JavaScript™.
+  Before proceeding further in the tutorial, it’s imperative to improve our understanding of self-hosted JavaScript™.

   All self-hosted JavaScript™ operates in __strict mode,__ preventing functions from running in the global scope if invoked with a `null` or `undefined` scope.
 To make self-hosted JavaScript™ safe, we have to follow some rules.
 A potentially critical problem when writing self-hosted code is __monkey patching.__ This phenomenom occurs when our implementation makes a function call to an external function